Religious debates over the Harry Potter series

 Religious debates over the Harry Potter series of books by J. K. Rowling are based on claims that the novels contain occult or Satanic subtexts.
 A number of Protestant, Catholic, and Eastern Orthodox Christians have argued against the series, as have some Muslims.
 Supporters of the series have said that the magic in Harry Potter bears little resemblance to occultism, being more in the vein of fairytales such as Cinderella and Snow White, or to the works of C. S. Lewis and J. R. R. Tolkien, both of whom are known for writing fantasy novels with Christian subtexts.
 Far from promoting a particular religion, some argue, the Harry Potter novels go out of their way to avoid discussing religion at all.
-However, the author of the series, J. K. Rowling, describes herself as a Christian, and many have noted the Christian references which she includes in the final novel Harry Potter and the Deathly Hallows.
+However, the author of the series, J. K. Rowling, identifies as a Christian, and many have noted the Christian references which she includes in the final novel Harry Potter and the Deathly Hallows.

 In the United States, calls for the books to be banned from schools have led to legal challenges, often on the grounds that witchcraft is a government-recognised religion and that to allow the books to be held in public schools violates the separation of church and state.
 The Bulgarian Orthodox Church and a diocese of the Orthodox Church of Greece also campaigned against the series.

 Religious responses to Harry Potter have not all been negative.
 "At least as much as they've been attacked from a theological point of view," notes Rowling, "[the books] have been lauded and taken into pulpit, and most interesting and satisfying for me, it's been by several different faiths."